Pavel-research/raml-graph/README.md

               body: Issue
 ```

+With a current client generators typical function which returns an issue by its id and repository object will look like:

 ```javascript
 function getIssue(repo,issueId){
   return gitHub.orgs.org(repo.org.name).repos.repo(repo.name).issues.issue(issueId).get();
 }
 ```
-However if the cient generator will be able to make use of the information that `orgId` and `repoId` may be calculated
+However if the client generator will be able to make use of the information that `orgId` and `repoId` may be calculated
-from a Repository object the same call may look as simple as:
+from a Repository object and that `issue` is a subresource of the `repository`, the same call may look as simple as:

 ```javascript
 function getIssue(repo,issueId){